5T33Z0/OC-Little-Translated/H_Boot-args/README.md

 # Boot arguments explained
-Listed below you find an incomplete list of commonly used as well as rather uncommon boot-args which can be injected by OpenCore, Clover and Kexts.
+Incomplete list of commonly used (and rather uncommon) boot-args and device properties that can be injected by boot managers such as OpenCore and Clover.
+These are not simply copied and pasted from their respective repositories; I tried to provide additional information about where I could gather it.

 **TABLE of CONTENTS**